nearcatch/nu-u10h-team-profile-generator/README.md

 ## Usage

 Run `node index.js` from the root of the code repository to begin building your team.
 Answer the prompts and an html page will be generated in the dist folder.
+Run `npm run reset` from the root of the code repository to remove any generated pages from previous runs.

 <p align="right">(<a href="#top">back to top</a>)</p>